boazbk/tcs/lec_00_0_preface.md

 My aim in writing these notes is to try to convey these concepts in the simplest possible way and try to make sure that the formal notation and model help elucidate, rather than obscure, the main ideas.
 I also tried to take advantage of students' background in programming, and hence use (highly simplified) programming languages as the main model of computation, as opposed to automata or Turing machines.
+That said, this course does not really assume fluency with any particular programming language, but more a familiarity with the general _notion_ of programming.
+We will use programming metaphors and idioms, occasionally mentioning concrete languages such as _Python_, _C_, or _Lisp_, but students should be able to follow these descriptions even if they are not familiar with these languages.

 Proofs in this course, including the existence of a universal Turing Machine, the fact that every function can be computed by some circuit, the Cook-Levin theorem, and many others, are often constructive and algorithmic, in the sense that they ultimately  involve  transforming  one program to another.
 While the code of these transformations (like any code) is not always easy to read, and the ideas behind the proofs can be grasped without seeing it, I do think that having access to the code, and the ability to  play around with it and see how it acts on various programs, can make these theorems more concrete for the students.